 There are a few possibilities for those who want to get out on the town, however.
 Several restaurants have full bars and live weekend entertainment.
 In addition, many hotels have lounges, and there are a few small bars with pool tables.

-Branson's restaurant offerings now boast more than 260 eateries.
+Branson's restaurant offerings boast more than 300 options.
 Although most dining establishments are casual and inexpensive and serve traditional American fare, there are several eclectic or upscale restaurants as well.
 All-you-can-eat buffets are plentiful, catering to big groups who need to eat on a schedule.
-Most offer four entrees, an assortment of cooked vegetables, a salad bar, breads, desserts and beverages.
 You'll also find a mix of mom-and-pop diners, steak houses, fast-food joints and national chains.

 Because the primary tourist season lasts March-December, some restaurants close in January and February, or at least scale back their hours.
 Reservations are not required or accepted for the majority of restaurants in town, so plan on a 20- to 45-minute wait for dinner.
 Meal "rush" times tend to be 7-9 am for breakfast, 11:30 am-1:30 pm for lunch and 5:30-7:30 pm for dinner; plan accordingly.